arka-lsik/Statistical-Model-for-Power-Consumption-of-VLSI-Circuits-and-Effect-of-Quantized-Audio-Signal/README.md

 🎯**Particular problems I am foucusing**

-With the advancements in $\textcolor{green}{VLSI \space technology}$, it is now possible to integrate millions of transistors into a single chip.
+With the advancements in $\textcolor{green}{VLSI \space Technology}$, it is now possible to integrate millions or billions of transistors into a single chip.
 However,increasing the count of transistors and operating frequencies leads to a significant rise in power consumption.
 This has emerged as a critical issue, especially in submicron technologies.
-Therefore, $\textcolor{yellow}{accurate \space power \space estimation \space during \space the \space early \space stages \space of \space VLSI \space circuit \space design \space is \space essential}$, as power consumption greatly affects the overall reliability and performance of the system and redesign time or power optimizing cost at RTL, Algorithmic or Architectural level.
+Therefore, $\textcolor{yellow}{accurate \space power \space estimation \space during \space the \space early \space stages \space of \space VLSI \space circuit \space design \space is \space essential}$, as power consumption greatly affects the overall reliability, can reduce performance of the system and increase redesign time or power optimizing cost at RTL, Algorithmic or Architectural level of any ASICs/FPGA design.

 🚀 **Data set I work for**

 For power estimation I worked with my model on two dataset.
-The Simple one(first one) by visiting this [Link](https://github.com/arka-lsik/Statistical-Model-for-Power-Consumption-of-VLSI-Circuits-and-Effect-of-Quantized-Audio-Signal/blob/main/Power-Estimation-of-VLSI-circuits/power%20consumption%20of%20ISCAS89%20benchmark%20circuits.csv) you can observe.
+The Simple one (first) by visiting this [Link](https://github.com/arka-lsik/Statistical-Model-for-Power-Consumption-of-VLSI-Circuits-and-Effect-of-Quantized-Audio-Signal/blob/main/Power-Estimation-of-VLSI-circuits/power%20consumption%20of%20ISCAS89%20benchmark%20circuits.csv) you can observe.
 - This dataset I taken form $\textcolor{red}{ISCAS'89}$ conference which contains of 20 different bench mark sequential circuits.
-- The every benchmark sequential logic is made with various logic gates as a load like NOR, NAND, NOT etc. So total 9 input features.
+- Every benchmark sequential logic is made with various logic gates as a load like NOR, NAND, NOT etc. So total 9 input features.
 - At end column its given the Mc(Monte Carlo) in mw simulted power.
 I have to estimate as close as possible.

-As this datset [Link]() is Old and with small quantites data values there may be a industry limitation to judge this model perfomance.
+As this previous one dataset is Old and with small quantites data of data samples, there may be some limitations to judge this model perfomance at industry level.
-- So next I found the another dataset form $\textcolor{red}{PATMOS'17}$ conference.
+- So next I found the another dataset form $\textcolor{red}{PATMOS'17}$ [Link](https://github.com/arka-lsik/Statistical-Model-for-Power-Consumption-of-VLSI-Circuits-and-Effect-of-Quantized-Audio-Signal/blob/main/Power-Estimation-of-VLSI-circuits/ARM-A15%20CPU%20dataset%20PATMOS'17.csv) conference.
 - Consider Odorid-XU3 for this work, which contains an Exynos-5422 SoC with a quad-core ARM Cortex-A7 CPU cluster and a quad-core ARM Cortex-A15 CPU cluster.
 - Both types of CPU share the same instruction-set architecture (ISA) but are optimised for different energy/performance design.
 - The power measurements data (in the sheet represented) were collected from power sensors built into the ODROID-XU3 platform.